L-Stefano/Character-Drawing/README.md

 The final result is shown in the "TIM截图20180928232917.png"

-Some Tips:
-1. Don't apply images with high resolution(max of height and width within 200px is recommended.)
+This software ONLY SUPPORT PNG FORMAT!!!

-2. Don't apply images of little difference in color(eg. a picture of the whole scene too dark)
+Tips:   1.
+Don't apply images of little difference in color (eg. a picture of the whole scene too dark)
-3. Keepping the mapping threshold between 10-60 is better(not necessary).
+        2. Don't apply images with high resolution (max of height and width within 200px is recommended.)
+        3. The higher threshold value is, the more details lose； the less threshold value is, the more disordered characters generated are
+        4. (IMPORTANT) Please use monospaced fonts
+        5. If the final result txt is too big to display, there are two ways to improve:
+          1>.
+Adjust font size smaller.
+          1>.
+Retry a image with smaller resolution.

+Noiced that the aspect ratio of the original image to the result is not 1:1.
+        The result will be higher in height.
+        The solution is that reducing height to 0.5-0.75 before using this software (with Photoshop), or expand the width to 0.5-0.75

+The final result will automatically save at your desktop.

 Thanks very much for the png read library provided by lvandeve.
 The project address is https://github.com/lvandeve/lodepng